Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 • AI-generated art and writing.

-These examples are simply for guidance and they are not meant to represent all instances of non-transformative work.
+The scenarios listed above are only a few examples and are not meant to represent all instances of non-transformative work.

 What if I cite my sources?
 Can I use another person’s work or an AI tool if I give them credit?